elboletaire/twbs-cake-plugin/readme.md

 templates.

 For the second case you'll need to
+[create your own layout](#creating-your-own-layout) and create a stylesheet like the included one
+`webroot/less/cakephp/styles.less`.

-[create your own layout](#creating-your-own-layout) and load the included `webroot/less/cakephp/styles.less` file.
-It will extend the default baked views' styles so they have a twitter bootstrap look and feel.
+This file extends the default baked views' styles so they have a *CakePHP-Bootstrapped* look and feel.

 ### Themes